How to Monitor and Analyze WordPress Hosting Performance

 If your analysis reveals server-side resource limitations, consider upgrading your hosting plan or optimizing your website code to reduce server load.

-Sometimes, WordPress hosting problems lie in the hosting quality or package you purchase.
+Sometimes, WordPress hosting problems stem from the quality of the hosting or the package you purchase.
 It could be that your website has outgrown the hosting plan you’re currently on, or you’re using under-par web hosts.

 Either way, log in to your hosting control panel and go to the resource monitoring tab to analyze usage.
 If you’re using a plan that is close to the resource allocation limits, consider upgrading to a higher plan.